gaze-abyss/GH-GLA/README.md

 ```

 ## about gbas
-> It is currently in beta and features are not complete
+> It is currently in beta and the features are not complete